What's the most important thing to look for when interviewing a candidate:

 Better than any other indicator, grit shows who would be successful in the long term in what they do.

 When you're evaluating potential hires, looking for signs of grit is a great way to be sure you're bringing on the kinds of people that can help your team most when the chips are down.

-Want to learn more about interviewing well and avoiding pitfalls?
+Want to learn more about interviewing well and engaging new hires?
 These posts can help: